Tinkerforge/doc/en/source/Hardware/Bricklets/NFC.rst

 tag in the proximity (up to 10cm) of the Bricklet.

 NFC Forum Type 1, 2, 3, 4 and Mifare Classic tags are supported.
-Direct page access is available and it is possible to directly read/write Ndef messages through the API.
+Direct page access is available and it is possible to directly read/write NDEF messages through the API.

 The Bricklet also supports Card Emulation as well as NFC P2P communication.